Hearmic/Uni-notes/Math/MATH 1019 Discrete Math for CS/M 1019 Disjunction (OR).md

-Logical disjunction is a logical connective represented by "$\vee$" or "or"), which forms a compound statement that is true if at least one of its constituent statements (disjuncts) is true.
+Logical disjunction is a logical connective represented by " $\vee$ " or "or"), which forms a compound statement that is true if at least one of its constituent statements (disjuncts) is true.
 ### Example:

 - "or"